BOARD OF DIRECTORS

 After spending almost 40 years involved with outdoor education/ recreation programs, Bill is still excited to be working with youth in the outdoors.
-Hopping onto the Klamath Basin scene from the Rogue Valley over 4 years ago as the new director for KOSS, he continues to enrich the programs of KOSS and unite organizations to connect kids to nature.
+Hopping onto the Klamath Basin scene from the Rogue Valley in 2012 as the new director for KOSS, he continues to enrich the programs and unite organizations to connect kids to nature.

 Linda Bailey, Naturalist/Instructor

 Owner of Woodsong Nature School, LLC, Linda was bitten by the nature bug at an early age!
-She studied Forestry/Wildland Recreation at Washington State University, and created a sought-after nature education program for the city of Fredericksburg, Virginia.
+She studied Forestry/Wildland Recreation at Washington State University, and created a sought-after nature education program for the City of Fredericksburg, Virginia.
 She is an avid gardener, backpacker, and paddler, who knows a really good day involves getting her hands and boots dirty.
-Linda’s career of thirty-plus years has focused on helping connect others with the wonders of woods, wetlands, and wildlife, believing this is the first step to personal stewardship and a reason to get up in the morning!
-Whether leading a group for eight days through the Boundary Waters Canoe Area Wilderness of Minnesota, or getting eye-to-eye with a tiny Pacific treefrog, she strives to bestow confidence, allowing others to become enamored with and care more deeply for the natural world, while gaining the skills to create their own outdoor adventures.
+Linda’s career of thirty-plus years has focused on helping connect others with the wonders of woods, wetlands, and wildlife, believing this is a first step to personal stewardship.
+Whether leading a group in the Boundary Waters Canoe Area of Minnesota, or getting up-close with a Pacific tree frog, she strives to bestow confidence, allowing others to become enamored with the natural world, while gaining skills for their own outdoor adventures.

 Aleyda Curo-Miranda, Camp Instructor